 Copies of this and other IBM publications can be obtained through IBM Branch Offices.
-A form has been provided at the back of this publication for reader's comments.
-If the form has been detached, comments may be directed to IBM Programming Publications, Endicott, New York, 13764.
+A form has been provided at the back of this publication for readers' comments.
+If the form has been detached, comments may be directed to: IBM Programming Publications, Department 232, San Jose, California 95114.

-© 1965 by International Business Machines Corporation
+© International Business Machines Corporation, 1965